In our stories, Dr. King is good, Malcolm X is bad.

 Malcolm X was equally important in America’s fight toward her highest promises and ideals as Dr. King.
-Both leaders brought pride and dignity to a people oppressed by hundreds of years of slavery, Jim Crow, segregation, terrorism, propaganda, and systemically imposed poverty.
+Both leaders brought a renewed sense of pride and dignity to a people oppressed by hundreds of years of slavery, Jim Crow, segregation, terrorism, propaganda, and systemically imposed poverty.

-Malcolm’s teachings in particular led to campaigns like “Black is Beautiful,” aimed at re-learning to love blackness for what it is and to unlearn self-hate taught by a constantly “othering” narrative that said: The color of your skin and the shape of your nose and lips, the texture of your hair… is less-than.
+Malcolm’s teachings in particular led to campaigns like “Black Is Beautiful,” aimed at re-learning to love blackness for what it is and to unlearn self-hate taught by a constantly “othering” narrative that said: The color of your skin and the shape of your nose and lips, the texture of your hair… is ugly, even wrong.

 America is better for the legacy Malcolm X left us.
 We’ll be better still the more we begin to recognize it.

 (Editor in Chief) is a poet whose work often centers around the relationships between nature and the city, loss and love, faith and protest.
 She holds an MLA in English Literature and an MA in African American Studies.
 In between her two Masters degrees, Renea took a "gap year" to study theology at the famous L'Abri Fellowship in Switzerland.
 L'Abri is also where she read the Harry Potter saga for the first time and fell in love with the characters and the story's triumph of sacrificial love.
 Renea leads an incredibly talented creative writing group at her church and spends a fair amount of time binging books and Netflix and swing dancing at the historic Sons of Hermann Hall.